 We need to, as photographers, tell the world why they need to pay us to take their photographs.”

+>

-Becoming a freelancer in photography is getting more popular in Nigeria and today's world, due to the ease of getting work and working at your own pace and convenience.
+> Becoming a freelancer in photography is getting more popular in Nigeria and today's world due to the ease of getting work and working at one's own pace and convenience.
 Freelancing photography is a legal form of business where professional offers their services for pay.
 These photographers are self-employed that are hired by different clients on a project or contractual basis.

+>

-As a freelance photographer, your clients can include individuals, agencies, corporations, and other bigger brands that might be requiring your services.
+> As a freelance photographer, your clients can include individuals, agencies, corporations, and other bigger brands that might be requiring your services.
 Different services that one can get involved in as a freelancer photographer exist today in Nigeria, such as fashion, weddings, events, foods, products, wildlife, and even photojournalism.

+>

-This business line can be both exciting and challenging as it requires starting from scratch in building publicity and portfolio.
+> This business line can be both exciting and challenging as it requires starting from scratch in building publicity and portfolio.
 In this guide, Superprof will be showing you some important things to consider before becoming a professional photographer.

+>

-Education and specializing as a Freelancer
+> Education and specializing as a Freelancer

+>

-The art of photography is much attractive in Nigeria since they are no legal regulation restricting people wishing to get involved in the business or compelling people to get a degree or diploma before starting out.
+> The art of photography is much attractive in Nigeria since they are no legal regulation restricting people wishing to get involved in the business or any law compelling people to get a degree or diploma before starting out.
 Most freelance photographers started out using their digital camera; they became today's pro with much practice and passion.
-You can start out shooting at landscape and friends and family before getting your first major break.
+You can start out shooting at landscape, friends, and family before getting your first major break.

+>

-You must not be George Osodi, Andrew Esiebo, or Lakin Ogunbanwo before you land fantastic opportunities as a photographer.
+> You must not be George Osodi, Andrew Esiebo, or Lakin Ogunbanwo before you land fantastic opportunities as a photographer.